Hadar5325/BIUAdvanedProg1-MS-2/README.md

-4.The program is waiting for a client(s) to connect to a server that wis opened, then we'll need to open a new cmd or terminal window from the folder with the py files and run the wanted python script by : ``` python SCRIPT_NAME.py```. make sure you have python 2.7 installed.
+4.The program is waiting for a client(s) to connect to a server that wis opened, then we'll need to open a new cmd or terminal window from the folder with the py files and run the wanted python script by : ``` python SCRIPT_NAME.py```. make sure you have python 2.7 installed.The port number that you entered needs to be in the script, it is located at the top - edit it (the server needs to be opened in the same port that the clients connect.)

 ### General explanations on the code - how does it work
 This proggram opens a server of the following types: